zitadel/zitadel/docs/docs/quickstarts/secure-api/go.md

 For development purposes, you should be able to set this in your IDE.

-If you're not able to set it via environment variable, you can also exchange the `middleware.OSKeyPath()` and pass it directly:
+If you can't set it via environment variable, you can also exchange the `middleware.OSKeyPath()` and pass it directly:

 ```go
 introspection, err := http_mw.NewIntrospectionInterceptor(